-The £100,000,000 3.375 per cent.
-Subordinated Notes due 2026 (the "Notes", which expression when used in the Conditions (as defined below), includes the Original Notes (as defined below) and unless the context otherwise requires, any further notes issued pursuant to Condition 15 and forming a single series with the Original Notes and the Notes) will be issued by Rothesay Life Plc" or the "Issuer" on or about 19 November 2019 (the "Issue Date").
-The Notes will be consolidated and form a single series with the existing £300,000,000 3.375 per cent.
-Subordinated Notes due 2026 (the "Original Issue Date") on or after the first day following the expiry of 40 days after the Issue Date.
-Upon consolidation, the aggregate principal amount of the Original Notes and the Notes together will be £400,000,000.
-The Notes will be constituted by a first supplemental trust deed to be dated on or about 19 November 2019 (as amended or supplemented from time to time, the "First Supplemental Trust Deed") between the Issuer and the Trustee (as defined in the section headed "Terms and Conditions of the Notes" (the "Conditions", and references herein to a numbered "Condition" shall be construed accordingly)) which is supplemental to a trust deed dated 12 July 2019 (together with the First Supplemental Trust Deed and as further modified and/or supplemented from time to time, the "Trust Deed") between the same parties.
+The £300,000,000 3.375 per cent.
+Subordinated Notes due 2026 (the "Notes") will be issued by Rothesay Life Plc ("Rothesay Life Plc" or the "Issuer") and constituted by a trust deed to be dated on or about 12 July 2019 (as amended or supplemented from time to time, the "Trust Deed") between the Issuer and the Trustee (as defined in the section headed "Terms and Conditions of the Notes" (the "Conditions", and references herein to a numbered "Condition" shall be construed accordingly)).

 The Notes will be direct, unsecured and subordinated obligations of the Issuer, ranking pari passu and without preference amongst themselves, and will, in the event of the winding-up of the Issuer (other than an Approved Winding-up (as defined herein)) or in the event of an administrator of the Issuer being appointed and giving notice that it intends to declare and distribute a dividend, be subordinated to the claims of all Senior Creditors (as defined herein) of the Issuer.
-The Notes will bear interest from (and including) the Original Issue Date at a fixed rate of 3.375 per cent. per annum.
+The Notes will bear interest from (and including) 12 July 2019 (the "Issue Date") at a fixed rate of 3.375 per cent. per annum.
 Interest will be payable (subject to the following proviso) annually in arrear on 12 July in each year (each an "Interest Payment Date"), commencing on 12 July 2020, provided that the Issuer will be required to defer any payment of interest which is otherwise scheduled to be paid if (i) such payment cannot be made in compliance with the solvency condition described in Condition 2(b) (the "Solvency Condition"), or (ii) a Regulatory Deficiency Interest Deferral Event (as defined herein) has occurred and is continuing, or would occur if such interest payment were made.
 Any interest so deferred, together with any other interest in respect of the Notes not paid on an earlier Interest Payment Date, shall, for so long as the same remains unpaid, constitute "Arrears of Interest".
 Arrears of Interest will not themselves bear interest, and will be payable as provided in Condition 5(c).